Is There A Mushroom Antidote?

 Mushroom poisoning can be caused by various toxins present in different species of mushrooms.
 Understanding the different types of mushroom poisoning is crucial in determining the appropriate treatment.
 Here are some of the most common types:

-See also What Is The Word For Mushroom Gathering?
+See also What Is The Most Toxic Mushroom In The World?

 Amatoxin poisoning